 If you don’t receive emails in your INBOX or SPAM folder, it means your server is not sending emails or the email is not receiving.
-To advise which is it, we recommend to test these settings
+To advise which is it, we recommend testing these settings.

 Each email provider has it’s own spam filters (a combination of email + the source of the email + the server from where email is sent)

-From theme end here is what you can do:
+From the theme end here is what you can do:

 Emails are sent automatically from [email protected]

 Ask hosting to register this email – [email protected] as a valid email address (which you can access with username and password)

 That may help for the SPAM filters in your account.

 CHECK REPORTS TO IDENTIFY THE CAUSE OF EMAILS NOT SENT

 Post SMTP Plugin – https://wordpress.org/plugins/post-smtp/ can show an email log with details for each email that is not sent, which can help you find the solution easier with your hosting.
 Install this plugin, test an action that should send an email and then check the logs for email sending report.

 Test the email address